asibahi/kashida/README.md

 Oh it is `no_std` as well.

-Current plan before publishing on crates.io is to add some surrounding API to allow, potentially, extending the crate to other scripts (such as Syriac or Nko).
+The `Script` enum has only one Script currently but it allows extending the crate to other scripts (such as Syriac or Nko).
 The reason I am not adding those scripts myself is that I cannot read Syriac or Nko.
 But some better people might.